 My nickname is Mack.

 My shack embodies the ying and yang of ham radio.
 One part is ultra modern and high tech with full computer control of everything.
-The other half uses vintage rigs, some as old as 1943, and paper logs.
-I operate in the ying and yang of ham radio daily.
+The other half uses vintage rigs, some as old as 1943 and paper logs.
+I operate in the ying and yang of ham radio daily on all modes.

 I belong to four great clubs in the local area: The Dayton 2010 Club of the Year the North Fulton Amateur Radio League http://www.nfarl.org, the Southeastern DX Club http://www.sedxc.org, the South East Contest Club http://secc.contesting.com, and the North Georgia QRP Club http://www.nogaqrp.org.